MarlinFirmware/MarlinDocumentation/_gcode/G034-mechanical-gantry-calibration.md

       - G34
 ---

-The command aims to align the ends of the X gantry (for a Průša i3-style printer).
+The command aims to align the ends of the X gantry.
 Here's a [video demonstration](//www.youtube.com/watch?v=3jAFQdTk8iw&t=684s).

 Using the given current, Marlin will move the Z axis (at homing speed) to the top plus a given extra distance. _Since this intentionally stalls the Z steppers, you should use the minimum current required to move the axis._